 However, even in sectors exhibiting a great deal of disruption, there is cause for optimism.
 The BrandZ Top 75 Most Valuable Retail Brands Report asserts that their combined value has risen by 12% in the past year, to $1.514 trillion.
 According to the TMF Group, to ease the influx of foreign business during this time, many local governments are simplifying and digitizing complex systems that had previously been an obstacle to international expansion.

-Similarly, companies are exhibiting nimble responses in organizational, marketing and business focus pivots that are seeing them through this unprecedented era.
+Similarly, companies are exhibiting nimble responses in organizational, marketing translation and business focus pivots that are seeing them through this unprecedented era.
 Indeed, in a globalized world, companies are well-positioned to assist in the challenges we face, while empowering their brand.

 The World Economic Forum developed Stakeholder Principles, encouraging businesses to serve as responsible caretakers in managing the economic and human impact of the pandemic.
 These principles refer to keeping employees safe, upholding interests of suppliers and clients, while offering support to local governments.